 • Flexible plan of study that allows you to customize your education to your global health career goals

-• Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which is ranked in the top 15% in the U.S. News & World Report rankings of the nation’s Best Graduate Schools and #1 in Philadelphia and the surrounding region
+• Taught by highly respected and global health-focused faculty from Drexel University’s Dornsife School of Public Health, which is ranked #19 in the U.S. News & World Report 2020 rankings of the nation’s Best Graduate Schools and # 1 in Philadelphia and the surrounding region

 • Opportunities to add secondary focus areas such as Infectious Disease Prevention and Control, Maternal and Child Health and LGBT Health